Skip to main content

 connectivity.type

-The network transport, one of NONE, WIFI, CELLULAR, ETHERNET, or UNKNOWN.
+The network transport, one of NONE, WIFI, CELLULAR, ETHERNET, BLUETOOTH, or UNKNOWN.
 This roughly matches the transport types returned from the Android NetworkCapabilities#hasTransport API.

 Aggregate time in state by hour metrics for each type are also available, for example connectivity.type_CELLULAR.secs/hour.